Keep Your Fleet Running at Peak Efficiency

 Used coolant disposal requirements have become more stringent and expensive.
 Fluid Analysis customers may extend their coolant drain intervals, or recycle or recondition their coolant, thereby reducing their disposal charges.

 The Peterson Fluid Lab's interpretation of S•O•S and coolant analysis results are supported by nearly fifty years of database records and experience.
-Our knowledge of your trucks' maintenance and operational procedures, combined with our technical expertise, significantly enhances our ability to provide you with sound preventative maintenance advice, not just numbers or graphs.
+Our knowledge of your trucks and their maintenance and operational procedures, combined with our technical expertise, significantly enhances our ability to provide you with sound preventative maintenance advice, not just numbers or graphs.

 Our knowledge of International trucks is unmatched, and our direct working relationship with International helps us solve virtually all mechanical issues.
 Our employees know trucks inside and out, including all the makes and models of your fleet.
 The resources and experience network available through our organization gives you a huge advantage with any truck in your fleet.